Estuary

-How To Connect Google Sheets To PostgreSQL [Full Guide]
+How To Connect Google Sheets To PostgreSQL: 2 Easy Steps

 Small-scale data management is often done within spreadsheet platforms like Google Sheets.
-But as data volume increases, data migration or replication to a large-scale system inevitably becomes necessary.
+However, as data volume increases, migrating or replicating data to a larger system inevitably becomes necessary.

 Should You Load Data From Google Sheets To PostgreSQL?

-Part of the Google productivity suite of web apps and Google Drive, Google Sheets has become popular worldwide.
-It builds on Microsoft Excel and brings collaborative spreadsheets to businesses and individuals alike.
+Part of the Google productivity suite of web apps, Google Sheets has become popular worldwide, building on Microsoft Excel to bring collaborative spreadsheets to businesses and individuals alike.

-The platform is handy for most businesses that need a simple yet effective application to write and share ideas and to store and query data easily in columns and rows.
+Google Sheets is handy for most businesses that need a simple yet effective application to write, share ideas, and store and query data in columns and rows.

-PostgreSQL (or “Postgres”), on the other hand, is a powerful open-source object-relational database management system.
-The database system is scalable, reliable, and best suited for workplaces where data management is advanced and that require high performance at all times.
+On the other hand, PostgreSQL (or “Postgres”) is a powerful open-source object-relational database management system.
+The database system is scalable, reliable, and best suited for workplaces where data management is advanced and requires high performance at all times.

 PostgreSQL features many advanced options, including: